Red Hood and the Outlaws: Vol. 1

 Reviews of Red Hood and the Outlaws have been negative, with complaints often being filed towards Lobdell and Rocafort's interpretation of Starfire.
 Most reviews disliked how she was represented, although her portrayal has been defended.

-Jesse Schedeen of IGN.com remarked that Kenneth Rocafort's penciling affords Scott Lobdell the opportunity to emphasize Starfire's sex appeal: "She alone seems to have been completely rebooted for the relaunch".
+Jesse Schedeen of IGN remarked that Kenneth Rocafort's penciling affords Scott Lobdell the opportunity to emphasize Starfire's sex appeal: "She alone seems to have been completely rebooted for the relaunch".
 Many critics and fans complain the clunky plot, Jason's character being too similar to Dick Grayson, and the lack of characterization.

 Mathew Peterson of MajorSpoilers.com stated that a "juvenile treatment of sexual matters here renders one of the main characters into nothing more than a punch line, and in a book with only three characters, that's unforgivable", referring specifically to its sexualized portrayal of Starfire as a "'perfect-10 love doll imaginary girlfriend'".
 Andrew Hunsaker of Craveonline.com said that writer Lobdell's take on Tamaraneans (Starfire's race) "has reduced Princess Koriand'r of Tamaran into essentially a highly advanced Real Doll.
 Complete with installing a lack of memory of anything related to humanity".
 Hunsaker further opined that it "seems as if Lobdell has taken great pains to strip all the emotional motivation behind Kori's gregarious outlook and reduce her to nothing more than a sex vessel.
 It is pretty insulting not only to women, but to male intelligence to boot".
 Hunsaker concluded that it "makes you want to punch the entire comic book industry".

 Laura Hudson, editor-in-chief of ComicsAlliance, wrote that "there's a difference between writing a female character as sexually liberated, and writing her as wish-fulfillment sex object, but Starfire sure is making a case for the latter in [a] charmless scene" wherein Starfire defends her offer to have sex with one of the characters by saying that "love has nothing to do with it".
 Hudson also cited this characterization of Starfire in a later article, remarking that portrayals of women as sexual objects "don't support sexually liberated women; they undermine them".

 Houston Press writer Jef With One F countered that "you're not dealing with the point of view of someone who grew up here with our Western social norms" and contended that Starfire as portrayed in Red Hood and the Outlaws is "not a sex toy, she's someone from a very different culture attracted to two specific men".

 Newsarama included Red Hood and the Outlaws in its list of "10 Worst Titles of DC's New 52 / DC YOU Era".
 Oscar Maltby writes: "Always explosive but rarely coherent narratively, Red Hood and the Outlaws was lurid, puerile and occasionally even embarrassing".
 On Comicbookroundup, the first series has an overall average of 6.5 out of 10.